-Any patch, including security patches, is automatically applied to the AKS cluster.
+Any patch, including a security patch, is automatically applied to the AKS cluster.
 Anything bigger than a patch, like major or minor version changes (which can have breaking changes to your deployed objects), is updated when you update your cluster if a new release is available.
 You can find when a new release is available by visiting the AKS release notes.

 - Infrastructure daemon issues: NTP service down

-- Hardware issues: Bad CPU, memory or disk
+- Hardware issues: Bad CPU, memory, or disk

 - Kernel issues: Kernel deadlock, corrupted file system